 The Got Your 6 campaign is a collaborative initiative organized and run by Be the Change, Inc., (BTC) a nonprofit public charity recognized by the IRS as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
-(View the IRS tax-exempt designation letter for Be the Change, Inc.) Got Your 6.
+(View the IRS tax-exempt designation letter for Be the Change, Inc.) Got Your 6 is a campaign of BTC.
 BTC is responsible for the planning, management, and support of the campaign.
-BTC staffs the campaign including providing the Managing Director, coordinating and maintaining contracts with consultants, and providing additional staffing as necessary.
+BTC is responsible for staffing the campaign (including providing the Executive Director and other directly employed staff) and coordinating and maintaining contracts with consultants.
 BTC is also responsible for all financial aspects of the campaign.
-The BTC Board of Directors provides governance for the Got Your 6 campaign, in close coordination with the advice and recommendations of the nonprofit and entertainment industry partners of Got Your 6.
+The BTC Board of Directors provides governance for the Got Your 6 campaign, in close coordination with the advice and recommendations of the nonprofit partners and entertainment industry supporters of Got Your 6.

 Be the Change, Inc. is a nonprofit organization, recognized as tax-exempt by the IRS under Section 501(c)(3) of the Internal Revenue Code.
 Headquartered in Boston, Massachusetts, Be the Change creates and manages national issue-based campaigns, such as Got Your 6, ServiceNation, and Opportunity Nation, driven by broad cross-sector coalitions that inspire culture change and accelerate public policy development to bring about positive changes in our society.

 Be the Change, Inc. annually awards a grant to each of the nonprofit partners charged with leading or co-leading one of the six pillars of Got Your 6.
 Got Your 6 offers six grants, equal in amount and earmarked for the six pillars of Got Your 6.
 Got Your 6 lead nonprofit partners (recognized by the IRS as exempt under Section 501(c)(3) of the Internal Revenue Code) are required to apply for these grants in order to receive the funds each year.
 In the instance that two lead nonprofit partners share the lead of a pillar, they must apply for the grant jointly.
 Lead nonprofit partners are strongly encouraged to include in their applications the intention to distribute funds to sub-grantees.
 Sub-grantees are limited to other nonprofit partners of the Got Your 6 campaign.

 Grants distributed to lead nonprofit partners are evenly split among the six pillars of Got Your 6, as detailed below (eligible applicants in parentheses):